demo-def/def-demo-first/README.md

 # def-demo-first
-this id my first git application
+this is my first git application
+Auther: b joshi